British man has ‘no idea’ how he escaped doomed Air India aircraft, family say

 Campbell Wilson, the chief executive of Air India, expressed his “deep sorrow”, adding: “This is a difficult day for all of us at Air India and our efforts now are focused entirely on the needs of our passengers, crew members, their families and loved ones.”

-The Foreign, Commonwealth and Development Office (FCDO) has stood up a crisis team in India and the UK, Foreign Secretary David Lammy said.
+The Foreign, Commonwealth and Development Office (FCDO) has stood up a crisis team in India.

 Gatwick said a reception centre was being set up for relatives of passengers on board the Air India flight.